vapor/docs/4.0/docs/logging.md

 logger.info(...)
 ```

-While custom loggers will still output to your configured logging backend, they will not have important metadata attached like request uuid.
+While custom loggers will still output to your configured logging backend, they will not have important metadata attached like request UUID.
 Use the request or application specific loggers wherever possible.

 ## Levels